-When you pass a driving test in Ireland you are entitled to apply for a driving licence for the category of vehicle which you were tested for.
-You are required to carry your driving licence with you at all times when driving.
+When you pass a driving test you are entitled to apply for a driving licence for the category of vehicle which you were tested for.
+This document explains how to apply for your driving licence after you have passed a driving test.
+In other documents you will find information on:

 To apply for a driving licence, you must be normally resident in Ireland.
 You are considered to be normally resident in Ireland if, because of personal and occupational ties, you usually live here for at least 185 days in each calendar year.